SlayerKh/chat-app-order/README.md

 # chat-app-order
 An in-development web based chat application project inspired by Discord.

+Run serv.py to launch the server.
+Make sure socketio for python is installed.

 Three accounts are already made available(UserA, UserB, UserC with password a,b,c respectively).

 You can remove history by clearing log.txt, and remove accounts by clearing accs.json(remember to leave a pair of curly braces'{}' behind, and to clear profile pictures in /files/pfp).